Germany shuts down Islamic Center Hamburg – DW – 07/24/2024

 There had been calls for years from Hamburg residents to investigate the IZH.

 Affiliated institutions in the federal states of Bremen, Bavaria, Mecklenburg-Western Pomerania Hesse, Lower Saxony, North Rhine-Westphalia and Berlin were also being investigated.
-A total of 53 properties were being searched, the ministry said.
+A total of 53 properties were being searched, the ministry said, and a total of four mosques shut.

-The IZH is also being probed for "spreading aggressive antisemitism," Faeser added.
+The IZH is also being probed for "spreading aggressive antisemitism," Faeser added, saying that raids against the group in November established proof of connections to Hezbollah and led to Wednesday's ban.

 es/rm (dpa, Reuters)